brenowss/travel-log/README.md

 # travel-log
 A travel log web app.
-This is my first app made with React in the front-end.
+This is my first app made with React in the front-end and Node in the server side.